Polymer-Enforced Crystallization of a Eutectic Binary Hard Sphere Mixture

 Being above $P_E$, our mixtures should convert completely to $S$- or $L$-crystals.
 Instead, we find a pronounced amorphous background signal and broad pyramid-shaped peaks composed from a superposition of a large number of individual Bragg reflections located at slightly different $q$.
-This supports theoretical expectations that conversion proceeds via combined inter- \cite{Punnathanam2006JCP} and intra-species fractionation \cite{Fasolo2005JCP}.
+In addition to this overall incomplete conversion we observe an absence of $L$-crystals at large $x_s$ (already seen in \cite{Hunt2000PRE, Leocmach2010EPL}), an increased initial formation of $S$-crystals in $A4$, their delayed formation in $A2$.
+This supports theoretical expectations that conversion proceeds via combined \emph{inter}- \cite{Punnathanam2006JCP} and \emph{intra}-species fractionation \cite{Fasolo2005JCP}.
 In both cases the conversion efficiency should be correlated with the possibility to form combined density and composition fluctuations.
-The addition of polymer generally enhances the dynamics of such fluctuations \cite{Eldridge1995MolPhys} as long as the system remains untrapped by the attractive glass.
+The addition of polymer generally enhances the dynamics of such fluctuations \cite{Eckert2002PRL} as long as the system remains un-trapped by the attractive glass.
 However, conversion efficiency also relies on the availability of similar sized partner particles to form a stable fluctuation.
-We here observe an absence of $L$-crystals at large $x_s$ (already seen in \cite{Hunt2000PRE, Leocmach2010EPL}), an increased initial formation of $S$-crystals in A4, their delayed formation in A2, and an overall incomplete conversion.
-This suggest that depletion of the minority components (initial and/or in time) and their enrichment in the melt (by formation of majority crystals) govern their fluctuation spectrum and conversion efficiency.
-Particles from the wings of the size distributions are simply too diluted to crystallize.
+Their concentration in the remaining melt changes in time.
+Majority species and component particles crystalize first.
+The enrichment of the minority particles changes the corresponding fluctuation spectra and allows further conversion.
+However, particles from the wings of a size distribution or of a very diluted species simply stay too dispersed to crystallize.

-In this study we have recovered important aspects of HS-crystallization in an AHS system.
-In future the controlled use of depletion attraction in formerly inaccessible regions of the phase diagram may allow detailed and quantitative studies of the phase behavior at other size ratios, kinetics of compound formation or other interesting problems of condensed matter physics.
+In this study we have recovered some interesting aspects of HS-crystallization in an AHS system.
+In future, the controlled use of depletion attraction in formerly inaccessible regions of the phase diagram may allow detailed and quantitative studies of the phase behaviour at other size ratios, kinetics of compound formation or other interesting problems of condensed matter physics.

-We thank D. Sagawe, H. Moschallski and late A. D\"ork for assistance in experiments, particle synthesis and purification.
-Financial support of the DFG (Pa459/8, 12-14, 16; SFB 428 and TR6 (print charge)), the EU MCRT-Network CT-2003-504 712, and the former MWFZ, Mainz is gratefully acknowledged.
+We thank H. Moschallski for particle synthesis and purification.
+Financial support of the DFG (Pa459/8, 12-14, 16; Ba1619/2; SFB 428; SFB TR6), the EU (CT-2003-504 712), and the Graduate School of Excellence, Material Science in Mainz, is gratefully acknowledged.